 Is Seeds of Change the right choice?

 The majority accessing Seeds of Change are adults with learning difficulties and other physical difficulties although we also support those experiencing mental health issues.
 We offer a flexible approach meaning people can come for as little as half a day a week up to a full week of support.
-Speak with Chris Armstrong for further details.
+Speak with Helen Collins for further details.

 This is what some of those we currently work with have to say: